GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_details.md

 ## What this product offers

 The DEA Intertidal product suite is the next generation of intertidal products developed in DEA.
-It improves on the DEA Intertidal Elevation Model (also known as the [National Intertidal Digital Elevation Model](https://knowledge.dea.ga.gov.au/data/product/dea-intertidal-elevation-landsat/) or NIDEM)  (Bishop-Taylor et al., 2019) and adds several new features and products to help users better understand the intertidal environment.
+It improves on the DEA Intertidal Elevation Model (also known as the [National Intertidal Digital Elevation Model](/data/product/dea-intertidal-elevation-landsat/) or NIDEM)  (Bishop-Taylor et al., 2019) and adds several new features and products to help users better understand the intertidal environment.

-NIDEM was the first 3D model of Australia’s intertidal zone - the area of coastline exposed and flooded by ocean tides.
+NIDEM was the first 3D model of Australia’s intertidal zone &mdash; the area of coastline exposed and flooded by ocean tides.
 The DEA Intertidal suite fundamentally changes and improves the way in which the intertidal zone is modelled compared to the original NIDEM elevation model:

 * The addition of Sentinel-2 data improves the spatial resolution of the model to 10 m, compared to the 25m of the original NIDEM.

-* Incorporation of a new pixel-based method supports a reduction in the temporal epoch of the product to 3 years (in comparison to 28 years in NIDEM), improving the ability to capture the current state of dynamic coastal environments and enabling ‘change over –time' applications using annual epochs.
+* Incorporation of a new pixel-based method supports a reduction in the temporal epoch of the product to 3 years (in comparison to 28 years in NIDEM), improving the ability to capture the current state of dynamic coastal environments and enabling ‘change over time' applications using annual epochs.

 * Quantification of the vertical uncertainty of the elevation model.

 * An Intertidal Exposure model at 10 m resolution to examine the spatiotemporal patterns of exposure and inundation across the intertidal zone, supporting migratory species studies and habitat mapping applications.

 * Tidal metrics to enable users to understand the varied ranges and distributions of tidal stages observed by the Landsat and Sentinel-2 satellites across Australia, and how this information can be used to better understand and interpret the products.

 * The implementation of an ensemble tidal modelling approach, acknowledging the wide range of global and regional tide models available and their varying performance across different regions of Australia.
 See [Ensemble Tidal Modelling](./?tab=details#ensemble-tidal-modelling).

 ## Technical Information

 ### DEA Intertidal features

 The DEA Intertidal product suite contains 3 core product layers, 7 tidal attribute (ta) layers, and 2 quality assessment (qa) layers, all provided as continental 10 m resolution GeoTIFFs for the Australian coastal and intertidal region.

 All datasets are produced annually from a 3-year composite of input data from the combined Sentinel-2 and Landsat 7, 8, and 9 DEA Collection 3 surface reflectance products.
 The product time series commences from 2016, with datasets labelled by the middle year of data.
 For example, the 2017 layer combines data from 2016, 2017, and 2018.
 Updates to the product suite are scheduled annually.